Swissair Flight 306

-Swissair Flight 306, a Sud Aviation SE-210 Caravelle III, named Schaffhausen, was a scheduled international flight from Zurich to Rome, via Geneva.
+Swissair Flight 306, a Sud Aviation Caravelle named Schaffhausen, was a scheduled international flight from Zurich to Rome, via Geneva.
 It crashed near Dürrenäsch, Aargau, on 4 September 1963, shortly after take-off, killing all 80 people on board.

 Timeline

 Zurich Airport was in dense fog when the plane was due to take off at 06:00 UTC.
 At 06:04 the flight was allowed to taxi to runway 34 behind an escorting vehicle.
 At 06:05 the crew reported that they would taxi halfway down runway 34 to inspect the fog and then return to the takeoff point.
 This was done using high engine power in order to disperse the fog.
 Around 06:12 the aircraft returned to runway 34 and was allowed to take off, which it did at 06:13, and started to climb to flight level 150 (about 15,000 ft), its cruising height.

 Four minutes later people on the ground noticed a white trail of smoke coming from the left side of the aircraft.
 Shortly after, a long flame erupted from the left wing.
 Around 06:20 the aircraft reached a height of about 2700 m.
 It then began to descend, entering a gentle left turn before losing height more quickly.
 It then went into a final, steep dive.

 At 06:21 a Mayday message was issued.
 At 06:22 the aircraft crashed into the ground on the outskirts of Dürrenäsch, approximately 35 km from Zurich Airport.